 Yes, what did the great prophet Isaiah say about the horrifically corrupted condition of the human race that unresigned adolescents can see: ‘From the sole of your foot to the top of your head there is no soundness — only wounds and welts and open sore…Your country is desolate…the faithful city has become a harlot!
 She once was full of justice; righteousness used to dwell in her’, and ‘the world languishes and withers…The earth is defiled by its people; they have disobeyed the laws [become divisively rather than integratively behaved]…In the streets…all joy turns to gloom, all gaiety is banished from the earth’ (see par.
 182 of FREEDOM).

 Since FREEDOM was published, and from which the above paragraph is taken (see par.
-124), another extraordinarily truthful depiction from recent times of our horrifically upset and alienated human condition, American artist Jean-Michel Basquiat’s 1982 ‘Untitled’ painting (reproduced below), was sold in May 2017 for ‘$US110.5 million’, which, at the time, was ‘the sixth most expensive artwork ever sold at auction’ (The New York Times, 18 May 2017).
+124), another extraordinarily truthful depiction from recent times of our horrifically upset and alienated human condition, American artist Jean-Michel Basquiat’s 1982 ‘Untitled’ painting (reproduced below, and also included in WTM Email 37), was sold in May 2017 for ‘$US110.5 million’, which, at the time, was ‘the sixth most expensive artwork ever sold at auction’ (The New York Times, 18 May 2017).
 (Incidentally, another human-condition-revealing painting by Basquiat is included in FREEDOM at par.
 1059.)